choc0099/UTS_40005_AvancediOS_Assessment3/README.md

  You can either register for a new account or you can login using my credentials whcih is Email Address: "choclate00@live.com"
  Password: "abc123".

+ # Swift Packages Used
+ I have used the Firebase SDK and PromiseKit in the swift package manager to handle Cloud databases.